 |Wednesday||Monday (no tests on weekends)|

-If an unvaccinated student is exposed to a positive COVID-19 case and the student has been directed to quarantine based on their exposure to the case, the student will remain in their room/suite/unit no matter their living situation.
-The Campus COVID-19 Support Team (CCST) will release the student from quarantine if they complete two tests as outlined above.
+If an exempt student is exposed to a positive COVID-19 case and the student has been directed to quarantine based on their exposure to the case, the student will remain in their room/suite/unit no matter their living situation.
+The Campus COVID-19 Support Team (CCST) will release the student from quarantine if they complete a test as outlined above.
 If an unvaccinated student tests positive for COVID-19, the student will be placed in isolation by the Colonial Health Center (CHC).

 Additional Quarantine Guidance For All Students Living on Campus: